 My Main Page with Links to My Other Book Reviews

 Renewal by Barry S. Kogan, editor

-Albert Shanker says we should beef up teacher preparation.
+Albert Shanker claims we should beef up teacher preparation.

-No matter what subject is taught, she holds that unintended lessons are much of what is learned and unintended lessons spring from the full characters of adults.
-Worth browsing.
+No matter what teachers teach, Noddings holds that unintended lessons spring from the full characters of adults.
+Worth a look.

+My Main Page with Links to My Other Book Reviews